Bringing your pet to Canada

 The Government of Canada can refuse entry to any animal that does not meet its import requirements.

 The Canadian Food Inspection Agency (CFIA) requires documents for all animals and animal products entering Canada.
-For more information, visit When are documents required?
+For more information, visit Importing or Travelling with Pets.

 - Amphibians and reptiles